 Further Notes on MIT Requirements:

-The Graduate School minimum requirement is 3.0 GPA for the most recent 90 quarter or 60 semester credits, including upper division post-bac.
-However, if an applicant’s GPA is slightly below a 3.0 but they demonstrate strength in all other components of the application, a provisional admission may be considered.
+The Graduate School requires a 3.0 grade point average (GPA); however, if an applicant’s GPA is slightly below a 3.0 and they demonstrate strength in all other components of the application, a provisional admission may be considered.

 Three Letters of Reference

+One letter from someone who has supervised your experience working with youth in an educational setting.
 One letter from someone who can attest to your strengths/knowledge in your academic major/endorsement, preferably a university professor.
-One letter from someone who has observed your experience working with youth in an educational setting and can provide a character reference.
-The third letter can be an additional character reference.
-Letters should not be from family members or roommates.
+The third letter can be from an additional academic/youth reference.
+Letters may not be from family, friends, or roommates.
 The online application includes a reference request process that will send emails to the recommenders you specify and provide them with a form to make their recommendations.

 The on-campus interview with Secondary Education faculty is a key component of the application process, as it provides critical information about the interpersonal and communication skills essential for teacher education candidates.
 It is also a great opportunity for applicants to learn more about the MIT program to determine if this is a good “fit”.
-Tentative interview dates are the first Friday in March for fall quarter applicants, and the last Friday in September for winter quarter applicants.
+Interviews are typically held between 4-8 weeks after application deadline.
 If an applicant has commitments that cannot be changed, or is out of reasonable travel distance, they must contact the department early to see if an alternative process can be arranged.

-- Completed applications are forwarded to Secondary Education for review.
+- Completed applications are reviewed by Secondary Education faculty.

 - Applicants will receive details about the on-campus interview.

-- After the interview, generally 7-10 days, Secondary Education makes recommendations to the Graduate School.
+- After the interview, generally 7-14 days, Secondary Education makes admission recommendations to the Graduate School.

-- A few days after receiving the department recommendation, the Graduate School notifies applicants of their admission by e-mail.
+- The Graduate School then notifies applicants of their admission status by e-mail.
+If admitted, you will receive additional program information.

 Which most closely reflects the highest education level of your parent(s) and/or guardian(s)?